aaronshaver/unique-username-finder/README.md

 Output will look something like:

-    Checking [ 10 ] usernames
+    Checking [ 5 ] usernames

+    Started async check for ManateeReality
+    Started async check for CornyPopulation
+    Started async check for SnowPuma
+    Started async check for UntrueChamois
+    Started async check for OchreMouse
+    Finished async check for UntrueChamois
+    Finished async check for ManateeReality
+    Finished async check for OchreMouse
+    Finished async check for CornyPopulation
+    Finished async check for SnowPuma

-    Checked 10 usernames
+    Checked 5 usernames
-    3 usernames were found to be unique
+    1 usernames were found to be unique
-    Username generation took this much time: 0:00:04.818727
+    Username generation took this much time: 0:00:00.801511